 Pvt.
 Maynard C. Cravens was born on October 16, 1918, in Booneville, Kentucky, to William D. Cravens and Mary Belle Jaaggers-Cravens.
 With his sister and two brothers, he grew up in Hart County, Kentucky.
 He also had four half-sisters and four half-brothers.
-He left school after eighth grade and worked on the family farm until he became a truck driver.
+He left school after eighth grade and worked on the family farm and as a truck driver.

+When Selective Service Registration became law on October 16, 1940, he registered for the draft and named his mother as his contact person.
+He also indicated he was working on the family farm.
 Maynard was inducted into the U.S. Army on January 21, 1941, in Louisville, Kentucky. and was sent to Fort Knox, Kentucky, for basic training.
-It is not known what specific training he received during basic training, but it is known that he was assigned to D Company, 192nd Tank Battalion, at that time.
-The company had been a Kentucky National Guard Tank Company from Harrodsburg and the Army attempted to fill the company out with men from its home state.
+He was assigned to D Company, 192nd Tank Battalion because the company had been a Kentucky National Guard Tank Company from Harrodsburg, and the Army attempted to fill the company out with men from its home state.

 The decision for this move – which had been made on August 15, 1941 – was the result of an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island which was hundreds of miles away.
 The island had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.